lamby/20230626/Why giving talks at Postgres conferences matters.md

 Right.
 And then it's like, okay,

 **Claire:** it's important.
 Yeah.
 That it's for speakers to know that it's okay not to know.
 And it's really important to say, I don't know.
 Right.
 I mean, that, that gives you authority.
-I actually wanna shine a light on something that Alvaro just said, which is using interesting things in your examples.
+I actually want to shine a light on something that Álvaro just said, which is using interesting things in your examples.

 I don't know if any of you remember the talk that Louise gave at PG Con, probably back in Milan.
 So what is that?
 Pre covid?
 And she might have given a similar talk at a Django Con conference.
 And she used like pop music stars in her data model and in her examples.
 And it made it just so much more interesting than if it was F and bar, which as you said, are meaningless.

 So I do think that's a way.
 To connect, to have those examples that kind of catch your attention.
-Another way to connect is just, I don't know, do you do this, Alvaro, do you ever ask your audience questions like, as part of the talk, like pause and stop and make it less of a lecture and more of a conversation, or even just ask, show of hands how many people have done X, y, Z with this news feature?
+Another way to connect is just, I don't know, do you do this, Álvaro, do you ever ask your audience questions like, as part of the talk, like pause and stop and make it less of a lecture and more of a conversation, or even just ask, show of hands how many people have done X, y, Z with this news feature?

 Yeah.
 Is that, is that a